Assassination of Sheikh Mujibur Rahman: 1970 Conspiracy

+Assassination attempt during 1971 imprisonment

+Multiple attempts were reported to assassinate Sheikh Mujibur Rahman while he was imprisoned in Pakistan during the Bangladesh Liberation War in 1971.
+After a failed attempt on 18 August to assassinate him by poisoning his food, followers of then-President Yahya Khan planned to incite a riot within the prison to kill him under the guise of chaos.
+Bangabandhu later revealed that a sympathetic prison official had warned him of the danger.
+This official, who was aware of Yahya Khan's movements and inspection schedule, secretly escorted him out of the prison at 3:00 AM and hid him in his personal bungalow.
+He was kept there in total secrecy for four to six days without any military guards to ensure his safety.

+1972 Attempt

+Following his release from Pakistan in 1972, during a stopover in London on his way back to Bangladesh, an individual named Dabir Siddiqui, reportedly backed by the Pakistani government, planned to assassinate Sheikh Mujibur Rahman at Heathrow Airport.
+However, the attempt was foiled due to the stringent security measures imposed by the British authorities.
+Later, when Bangabandhu visited Kolkata, India, another attempt was made on his life.
+Indian intelligence agencies uncovered the plot and arrested Dabir Siddique there.
+At Bangabandhu's request, Siddique was subsequently handed over to the Bangladesh Police.
+However, following the political change in 1975 and during the subsequent military regime, he was released from custody.
+In later years, Dabir Siddique also served as the President of the Dhaka Club.

 Literary interpretation of the assassination

 The literary texts regarding the impact of the assassination of Sheikh Mujibur Rahman are categorized into three sections: (1) the literature which explains the background of the assassination; (2) the literature which describes the assassination incidences detailed or implied; and (3) the political polarization after the incidences.

 Literary background

 Bangladesh: A Legacy of Blood book cover.

 The literature ranges from the year of the incident to recent works explaining the causes behind the assassination.
 Some literature that highlights the causes of the military coup include the books: Empires at war: a short history of modern Asia since World War II, A Political and Economic Dictionary of South Asia, and Cascades of Violence: War, Crime and Peacebuilding Across South Asia.
 A sect of literature highlight the rise of paramilitary groups such as the Jatiya Rakkhi Bahini and the Purba Banglar Sarbahara Party.
 Bangladesh: A Legacy of Blood is the book which knits the web of these factional elements and their operations in the decade of 70's.
 The economic meltdown, the flood in 1974 and the preceding famine are also discussed as factors in Democracy and Famine.